 I kind of dread being asked this question; its just so hard to choose one!
 Only a few days ago I returned from an epic 10 day road trip, and seeing as it’s still pretty fresh in my mind, I’ll say Iceland!
 I’m a real outdoorsy-type traveller and Iceland has so much to offer in this department!
 Rugged coastlines, snow-capped mountains, lava fields, black sand beaches and as many waterfalls as you could ever wish to see!
 Plus, I was travelling with my family, which is always nice.

 Want to know more?
-Why not check out my complete 10 day Iceland road trip guide!
+Why not check out my Iceland travel posts!

 2. What are some of your must-pack items for travelling?